ADDING A FEATURE TO AN APPLICATION

 Upload media/notes

-Allow users to upload their own photos and videos from tours, as well as notes.
+Allow users to upload their own media from tours and notes.
 This information may be shared between roommates in a group, or potentially made available to other StreetEasy users.

 Create a form to get each roommate’s preferences for a new apartment.
 Using survey responses, generate an “ideal apartment profile” that helps users filter apartments more easily.

-After examining effort vs. impact of the potential solutions, I moved forward with creating the shared watch list, as this seemed to solve the most critical organizational issue for users.
+After creating an impact vs. effort matrix of potential solutions, I moved forward with creating the shared watch list, as this seemed to solve the most critical organizational issue for users.
 Still, I was optimistic that I would also be able to integrate some sort of media upload or note-taking system.

 Prototype